DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 </div>

 ## The Sunsword
-The *Sunsword* cannot be attuned when the players first obtain it.
-Instead, the players must submerge it in the blessed pool near the Shrine of the White Sun to restore its radiant blade.
+The *Sunsword* can be attuned when the players first obtain it.
+However, in the state they find it, it lacks the spark needed to ignite.
+To restore it, they must bind a radiant soul to the sword.
 (The hilt retains its sentience and ability to communicate telepathically before its blade is restored.)
-For more information about this arc, see ***Arc V: The Sunsword*** below.
+For more information, see [[Arc S - A Sword of Sunlight#Igniting the Sunsword|Arc S - A Sword of Sunlight]].

 Note that the *Sunsword* is a sentient magic item; as described in **Conflict** (*Dungeon Master's Guide*, p.
 216), it may make demands of its wielder or attempt to seize control of them if they act contrary to its will.
 (This is especially likely to occur if, for example, its wielder is charmed by Strahd von Zarovich.)
 ## Strahd’s Enemy